kubevirt/katacoda-scenarios/kubevirt/step2.md

 `kubectl apply -f https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml`{{execute}}

-After it has been created you can manage VMs using the usual verbs:
+After it has been created, you can manage VMs using the usual verbs:

 ```
 $ kubectl get vms